lizmat/articles/dont-fear-the-grepper-3.md

     .say; # 42
 }
 ```
-Note that there is no invocant specified, the topic is assumed.
+No invocant specified: the topic is assumed.

 ## Expanding the notion of grep